 Using the Train

-Leeds Train Station is the main train station in Leeds city centre and has several entrances, including 2 opposite City Square (look for the Queen’s Hotel).
-It is a few minutes walk from the main shopping area.
-Many Leeds buses stop outside or nearby.
+Leeds Train Station is the main train station in Leeds city centre and has several entrances, including 2 opposite City Square (look for the Queen’s Hotel) and a South entrance next to the River Aire and Leeds to Liverpool Canal.
+The train station is near to the main shopping area and many Leeds buses stop outside or nearby.

 If you are using a bus to get to the train station you can ask the bus driver before you buy your ticket if they will stop at or near the train station and to tell you when you arrive.

 New Station St, Leeds LS1 4DY

 You can find out more about Leeds Train Station on the Network Rail website, including how to get there, parking and disabled access:

 The website also includes a useful map of the Leeds Train Station and where to find the facilities and platforms

 There are also train stations in local areas including: Bramley, Burley Park, Cottingley, Crossgates, Garforth, New Garforth, Headingley, Horsforth, Morley, New Pudsey.